rustykatz/eznamer/README.md

 # Eznamer
-Copyright 2019 Russell Wong, All Rights Reserved Unauthorized copying of this file, via any medium is strictly prohibited Written By: RUSSELL WONG
+Copyright 2019 Russell Wong, All Rights Reserved.
+Unauthorized copying of this file, via any medium is strictly prohibited.
-Written In: Python 3.7
+Written By: RUSSELL WONG

 ## What is Eznamer?
 Eznamer is a simple and intuitive mass file renaming program.
 Program navigation is similar to that of a unix terminal where users can navigate folders via commands such as 'ls' and 'cd'.